 When feasible and consistent with protecting Outstanding Universal Value, undertaking actions to enhance carbon sequestration in natural systems.

-Such approaches would need to adhere to strict environmental and social safeguards and consider carbon storage permanence.
+[Saudi Arabia]

 In the context of cultural and mixed properties, and especially for cultural landscapes, mitigation actions based on enhanced land use management, should avoid and minimise impact on heritage values including customary land management practices, consider the concomitant impact on the livelihoods of Indigenous Peoples and local communities, and be consistent with the States Parties’ obligations under the Convention to preserve the Outstanding Universal Value.